William R. Kenan Jr.: Early life

-William Rand Kenan Jr. was born in Wilmington, North Carolina, on April 30, 1872., son of William Rand Kenan (1845-1903) and Mary Hargrave.
-His father, who became a trustee of the University of North Carolina, was a Civil War veteran, customs collector, white supremacist, life insurance agent, and wholesale merchant.
+William Rand Kenan Jr. was born in Wilmington, North Carolina, on April 30, 1872, son of William Rand Kenan (1845–1903) and Mary Hargrave.
+His father, who became a trustee of the University of North Carolina, was a Civil War veteran, customs collector, life insurance agent, and wholesale merchant.
 He was a brother of Sarah Graham Kenan and a grandson of Owen Rand Kenan.
-Kenan graduated from the University of North Carolina at Chapel Hill in 1894 and was a member of Sigma Alpha Epsilon.
+Kenan attended Horner Military Academy and graduated from the University of North Carolina at Chapel Hill in 1894 where was a member of Sigma Alpha Epsilon.

 Career

 He started his career by establishing plants for acetylene production in the United States, Australia, and Germany.
 In 1896, he worked for Union Carbide (now a subsidiary of Dow Chemical Company) in Niagara Falls, New York.

 Between 1899 and 1900, he helped develop Florida's east coast with oilman Henry Flagler.
 This included the construction of the Florida East Coast Railway and the Florida East Coast Hotel Company, including the Breakers Hotel in Palm Beach, Florida.

-In 1901, Flagler married Kenan's sister, Mary Lily Kenan.
+In 1901, Flagler married Kenan's sister Mary Lily.
 In 1904, William Kenan married Alice Pomroy, whom he had met at Flagler's home.
 After Flagler's death in 1913, Mary Lily and Flagler's surviving two sisters inherited his estate.
 In 1917, Mary Lily died and Kenan inherited most of Flagler's estate.

 He moved to Lockport, New York, his wife Alice's hometown, and ran the Western Block Company, the largest maker of block and tackle in the United States.
 He maintained Randleigh Farm, a model dairy farm for research with Jersey cattle.
 He spent the rest of his life writing and donating resources to philanthropic endeavors.

 In 1944, Kenan was awarded an honorary Doctor of Laws degree by the University of North Carolina.